HAS-Tools-Fall2020/homework-alexamarco/Marcovecchio_HW12.md

 Assignment 12

+### Grade
+3/3 - Great job, I really love your map!
+Remember next time to move your markdown to your submission folder.
+I almost missed it here.

 1. A brief summary of the how you chose to generate your forecast this week.

   For my two week forecast, I plotted the streamflow over the past two weeks, and estimated the rate of streamflow increase visually.